lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

-For this project, we have implemented 2 tests focusing on the dataset and model.
-For the dataset we tested that after spliting it into training, validation and testing datasets, the total number of inputs is equal to the total size of the dataset.
+For this project, we have implemented two tests focusing on the dataset and model.
+For the dataset we tested that after splitting it into training, validation and testing datasets, the total number of inputs is equal to the total size of the dataset.
 Model testing ensures that output provided by the model has the desired shaped.
-Unfortunately, out tests do not cover the training and prediction code.
+Unfortunately, the training and prediction code is not cover by our tests.

 ### Question 8